conneroisu/cpre281-finalproj/README.md

    ```

 2. **Instruction Decode (ID):**
-   - The fetched instruction is decoded to determine it is an `add` operation.
+   - The fetched instruction is decoded to determine it is a `add` operation.
    - The opcode part of the instruction (which is `000000` for R-type instructions) is identified, and the source register identifiers (`rs` and `rt`) are used to read the respective registers.
    ```verilog
    rs = i_instruction[25:21];